alchmy/alchmy/README.md

-*BE WARNED THIS IS NOT PRODUCTION READY, UNLESS YOU HAVE PLANS TO HELP ITS NOT WORTH DOWNLOADING,* **IT'S VERY MUCH A LIVING DOCUMENT!**

-# alchmy-cli
+# alchmy

 A generator for the Alchmy ecosystem that makes it easy to add components from the ecosystem onto a webpage.
 Making it trivial to create beautiful webpages.
 Moreover, Alchmy is designed to be decentralized, so that the individual components can be downloaded separately, which, at scale, means that much of the data from many websites will already be cached.
 Reusable, fast, easy-to-use, easy-to-maintain.

 ## <a name="summary"></a> Summary

-`alchmy-cli` is a cli tool for quickly adding and creating webcomponents from different libraries.
+`alchmy` is a tool for quickly adding and creating webcomponents from different libraries.
 For adding prebuilt components quickly, it uses the [related github polymer_web_components](https://github.com/alchmy/alchmy_web_components).
 That library contains the official Polymer elements as well as some other custom components and some elements based on typical implementations from some popular styling frameworks or component libraries [listed below](#libraries).

 The cli is usable without reference to these libraries to help you create the boiler code for new custom elements and convert markdown to clean HTML5 code.
 The cli tool is a useful way to install components quickly, rapidly speeding development, but it is also designed to be used with IPFS peers.
 Thus, if a significant number of people use this project, your website resources should load faster as each element could be downloaded from peers within your neigbourhood.